zenhack/haskell-capnp/README.md

 and to simply limit the overall size of the incoming message.
 The default is approximately 64 MiB.

+If an error occurs, an exception will be thrown of type `Error` from the `Data.Capnp.Errors` module.

 ### Code generation rules.

 The complete rules for how capnproto types map to Haskell are as follows: